 This guide will usher you through your user profile and cover how to find your API key, check your account credits and look at your recent API calls.

-To access your profile, simple click on the user drop down next to the notifications icon in the top right of the navigation bar:
+To access your profile, simple click on the user drop down, located in the bottom left on desktop:

 Once inside the profile section, you’ll find a horizontal menu of profile sections such as Credentials, Earnings, Account, and Payment Info.
 We’ll go over each section to understand your profile below, but first let’s start with the main profile page:

 The main area of your profile also includes some basis stats like the number of API calls you have made and the number of times your algorithms have been called.
 Additionally, you can find quick links to the algorithms you’ve published.

 The algorithms section of your profile is where you can find and manage algorithms owned by you or your organizations.

 Click the menu icon next to an algorithm to view, manage, or edit it.

 The organizations section of your profile is where you can find all organizations you belong to.

 For more information on creating and updating organizations, see our guide here.